-National Influenza Activity: During week 48 (November 26-December 2, 2017), influenza activity increased slightly in the United States.
+National Influenza Activity: During week 52 (December 24-30, 2017), influenza activity increased sharply in the United States.

 Viral Surveillance: The most frequently identified influenza virus subtype reported by public health laboratories during week 52 was influenza A(H3).
 The percentage of respiratory specimens testing positive for influenza in clinical laboratories increased.

 Influenza-associated Hospitalizations: A cumulative rate of 67.9 laboratory-confirmed influenza-associated hospitalizations per 100,000 population was reported.